lokesh1197/LearningNode/Typescript/README.md

       - `let value: any = "This is a String";` then , we can write `let strLength: number = (<string>value).length;` or `let strLength: number = (value as string).length;`

+### Miscellaneous

+  - `readonly` is used for properties while `const` is used for variables
+  - `interface` can extend to multiple interfaces or classes
+  - when an `interface` extends to a class only the class's subclasses can implement the interface